A Common Scenario Many Agents Don’t See Coming

 Why Did I Receive an E&O Renewal Email from a Company I Don’t Recognize?

-What Happens When Agents Accidentally Bind Two E&O Policies
+What Happens if You Accidentally Bind Two E&O Policies?

 The Key Point Agents Should Remember